zachvin/labelling-instructions/README.md

 * The `path/to/output` variable should be set to the directory in which you wish to save the exported annotation.
 The generated project file will include output for every task in the project, so an export only needs to be done once.

+* Runing the script will generate output file of the following format `project-id-at-YYYY-MM-DD-HH-MM-UniqueID`.
+Please rename this file by replacing the project information with your name and by removing the unique ID so that it is of the form `yourName-at-YYYY-MM-DD-HH-MM`.
+In the case of the sample videos please add `samples` to the end so that it is of the form `yourName-at-YYYY-MM-DD-HH-MM-samples`.

-* Once the annotation file has been generated please save it the Google Drive located
+* Once the annotation file has been renamed please upload it to the Google Drive located [here](https://drive.google.com/drive/u/1/folders/0ANt-j76-H8d9Uk9PVA?role=writer).
+If you lack permission to access the drive please send a request and permission will be granted.

-* Use   includes an Go back to the project overview screen and select `Export` and export the project in JSON format.
-Please rename the file based on your match, round, segment, and confidence intervals in this format: `match10r1_seg2_yd0.2_annotated.json` and upload to `/afs/crc.nd.edu/group/cvrl/czajka/crane3/raite/annotators/completed`.
-Thank you for your help!
+**Thank you again for your help!**